sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

         - Rating and reviews on [GlassDoor](https://www.glassdoor.co.in/index.htm)
         - Read past interview experiences from [GeeksforGeeks : Interview Experiences](https://www.geeksforgeeks.org/company-interview-corner/) and [GlassDoor](https://www.glassdoor.co.in/index.htm).

    - Mention only those technologies and projects that you know very well.
-Also, if you have basic knowledge of a particular language or techonology then mention the level of proficiency in the same.
+Also, if you have basic knowledge of a particular language or techonology then you can mention the same with the level of proficiency.
    - As, a fresher your resume should be only one page long.

 # Hope this helps :)